Expanding Reach for Mail-Order Beef Companies While Boosting Profitability

 This comparison clearly shows how using the 1” PopupLiner and shipping with dry ice can increase profits and expand the reach of frozen meat companies wishing to ship products via ground transport.

-As shown in the two figures to the right, the graphical temperature data shows that both the 2–day and 3–day pack– outs succeeded in providing the required level of protection, and even provided additional protection beyond the 48 and 72 hours required.
+As shown in the two figures below, the graphical temperature data shows that both the 2-Day and 3-Day pack-outs succeeding in providing their required level of protection, and even provided additional hours of protection beyond the required 48 and 72 hours.

-A quick comparison of shipping costs versus packaging costs can be useful in analyzing these solutions to confirm that these insulated box liners are indeed logical and useful for mail–order beef companies.
+A quick comparison of shipping costs versus packaging costs can be useful in analyzing these solutions to confirm that they are indeed logical and useful for mail-order beef companies.